Pratham-Jindal/zomato-landingpage10722/readme.md

-# this is zomato landing page clone
+# this is a clone
+hello this pratham